Edon History, Family Crest & Coats of Arms

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Edon family name include Eden, Edin, Edden, Edens and others.

 Early Notables of the Edon family (pre 1700)

-More information is included under the topic Early Edon Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Edon Notables in all our PDF Extended History products and printed products wherever possible.